SquadcastHub/terraform-provider-squadcast/docs/resources/ger_ruleset_rule.md

 page_title: "squadcast_ger_ruleset_rule Resource - terraform-provider-squadcast"
 subcategory: ""
 description: |-
-  GER Ruleset Rule is basically a rule that is used to route alerts matching an expression to the correct service based on the alert source.
+  GER Ruleset Rules are a set of conditions defined within a Global Event Ruleset.
+These rules have expressions, whose evaluation will determine the destination service for the incoming events.
 ---

 # squadcast_ger_ruleset_rule (Resource)

-GER Ruleset Rule is basically a rule that is used to route alerts matching an expression to the correct service based on the alert source.
+GER Ruleset Rules are a set of conditions defined within a Global Event Ruleset.
+These rules have expressions, whose evaluation will determine the destination service for the incoming events.

 ## Example Usage